AndroidDev-social/DodoForMastodon/README.md

 ## Development

+This project has just started recently 🚀 **Everything** is open to discussion and the code is only reflecting a MVP approach.

+### Technology

-This app is built on [Compose Multiplatform](https://www.jetbrains.com/lp/compose-mpp/) port from jetbrains, to support multiple platforms like Android, iOS and Desktop.
+The project is currently build based on the [Compose Multiplatform](https://www.jetbrains.com/lp/compose-mpp/) port from jetbrains, to re-use different parts on multiple platforms supporting Android, iOS and Desktop.

 Underneath it is using